turkeyboy255/32bit-OS/README.md

 # 32bit-OS
-simple 32bit operating system with a game
+simple 32bit operating system

+Basic terminal with no commands
+QEMU and NASM are required